Metastatic breast cancer (MBC) occurs when breast cancer spreads outside of the breasts to another part of the body, such as the liver.

 Treatment for MBC may not be as aggressive as it is in the earlier stages of breast cancer.
 In the earlier stages of breast cancer, doctors try to remove or destroy the cancer altogether.

-If it metastasizes, doctors use medication to help control the cancer and slow its growth, which increases life expectancy.
+If it metastasizes, doctors use medication to help manage the cancer and slow its growth.

 A doctor may suggest a combination of these therapies.
 They may also recommend radiation therapy or surgery in some situations.

-People with MBC should discuss with a doctor what treatments may be best for them.
+People with MBC can discuss with a doctor the best treatments for them.
 Some factors to consider include:

 - the size of the tumor in the liver

-- whether or not the cancer has spread to other organs
+- whether the cancer has spread to other organs

 - the person’s general health